 You have successfully installed the Apache webserver via Homebrew, and configured it to auto-start with a privileged account.

-Step 2 – Configuring the Apache Server
+Step 3: Configuring the Apache HTTP Server

 The Apache web server is running now on your macOS system.
 Now you will want to make some configuration changes according to your local development environment.
-A configuration file /usr/local/etc/httpd/httpd.conf is generated by the installer which you need to edit in a text editor and make following changes.
+A configuration file /use/local/etc/httpd/httpd.conf is generated by the installer which you need to edit in a text editor and make following changes.

-The Homebrew’s version of httpd uses port 8080.
+- Set Apache Port: The Homebrew’s version of httpd uses port 8080.
 You have to manually change the listen port from the default of 8080 to the standard port 80.

-Now, configure the document root for Apache.
+Find the line with Listen 8080and change it to Listen 80 - Change Document Root: Now, configure the document root for Apache.
 The default document root is set to “/usr/local/var/www”.
 You can keep the document root unchanged and put your website files to this document root.
 But I assume you want to change the document root to set it to your home directory.

 Change this to point to your user directory where your_user is the name of your user account: